yeyimilk/deep-learning-for-manatee-counting/README.md

 The Json file contains the image name, `img_id`, the number of manatees within the images, `human_num`, and the start point,`(sx, xy)` and end point, `(ex, ey)`, for each of the line label,`boxes`(the key is inhereted from CCLabeler for boxing labeling).

 ## Run the program
+### Dot density map
+Make sure you have images and lables within the folder of `dataset`, otherwise you may need to adjust the value within the code.

+Go into the folder of `src/densitymap_generator`, run `python3 make_dot_dataset.py`

+The density maps for all the images will be generated in `dataset/ground_truth_dot`

 TODO:
 1. Generate Density map with the given images and labels
 2. Train with different CNNs

-## Details to setup the program one by one
+## Details to setup the program step by step
 You can refer to another [DETAILS_README](DETAILS_README.md) for more details about how to generate images, calculate their distances, drop images ete.